 The crowd investor has a legitimate expectation that the loan amount will be finally returned, the interest is paid as agreed and, as the case may be, additional advantages are granted, for example when the property is sold on the market, and the investment scheme is terminated.
 By using a two-tier structure he has limited risks, but limited control as well.
 A sophisticated protection system is paramount for him.

 Crowdfunding regulations in Thailand and the impact of the Thai structures on financial regulations abroad

-Popular wisdom has it that this doesn’t matter, but Thailand is a high regulated jurisdiction, and the Thai license and permissions requirements of a foreign crowdfunding for Thai real estate have to be carefully analyzed and met.
-The Thai REIT legislation and regulation framework have to be carefully screened whether this results in additional requirements and limitations.
+Popular wisdom has it that this doesn’t matter, but Thailand is a highly regulated jurisdiction, and the Thai license and permissions requirements of foreign crowdfunding for Thai real estate have to be carefully analyzed and met.
+The Thai REIT legislation and regulatory framework have to be carefully screened whether this results in additional requirements and limitations.

 Thailand’s crowdfunding platforms are regulated under Chapter 3 clause 12 and 13 of the notification TorChor 7/2558.
 This requires a Thai company with a minimum paid-up capital, the application of Form 35-FP with the Stock Exchange Commission Office as well as additional tasks to be fulfilled.
 Other relevant regulations include TorChor 8/2558 and KorChor 3/2558.

 The structure and profile of the Thai project might be relevant for foreign regulatory requirements as well.
 Typically aspects are the investment value and the holding time of the property.

 Any mortgage lien or other protection mechanisms which are passed through to the crowd investor might result, as the case may be, in a suppression of the subordination clause of the crowdfunding loan.
 This might result in a reclassification of the crowdfunding into a deposit business which requires additional licenses.